 Family doctors or healthcare facilities (PHC or hospital) should refer all suspected cases that meet the national case definition (see Section 1.4 Monitoring and Surveillance) to the Oblast Laboratory Center (OLC) in the respective territory.
 Testing is largely conducted by the OLCs with a number of samples tested by private laboratories, laboratories in hospitals, HIV laboratories and laboratories in veterinary sector.
 As of 09 October, the proportion of lab.testing conducted by state laboratories compare to private once is 65,48% to 34,52%.
 No new laboratory structures have been set up so far, but numbers of OLCs facilities had been renovated.
-In July 69 laboratories were involved in COVID-19 PCR testing (excluding those which processed less than 100 samples since the beginning of the outbreak) and the number increased by 89 in September.
+In July 69 laboratories were involved in COVID-19 PCR testing (excluding those which processed less than 100 samples since the beginning of the outbreak) and the number increased by 89 in September and 96 in November.
 From the beginning of the epidemic in Ukraine the testing capacity evolved from 200 tests per day up to 32,000 as of 07 October and 49 323 as of 26 November.
 By the end 2020 the MOH plans to increase the number of PCR tests to 75,000.
 On 27 October the Minister announced that healthcare workers should consider the symptoms and disease patterns for the hospitalization of a patient, as passing a PCR-test is not the only requirement, due to 30% of PCR-tests showing false results.

 Eight OLCs also have Especially Dangerous Pathogen Laboratories equipped with PCR.
 Apart from OLCs, there are six PCR laboratories at the Ministry of Defence, 13 in the veterinary system, one in the Ministry of Interior, and also a number of municipal hospitals and academic institutions have laboratories.
 The majority of those laboratories are currently not involved in testing for COVID-19, but on 22 May the National Emergency Commission took a decision to engage the laboratory network of the State Service of Food Safety and Consumers Protection to the PCR testing.